If you are interested in our Homeownership Program, please complete the Pre-Eligibility Questionnaire below.

 Once accepted as a candidate family, you must begin saving money each month to pay the closing costs on your Habitat home mortgage.
 This money must be paid before you can move into your home.
 The average closing cost for one of your homes is $9,000.
 Since you will have up to two years to save, a small amount saved each month will get you to this goal.
 You must also agree to make regular monthly house payments.
 It is important that these payments are made on time because your mortgage payments go toward building the home of the next family on the list.

-In addition, a First Time Homebuyers class through Washington State Housing Finance Commission is required.
+Additionally, a First Time Homebuyers class through Washington State Housing Finance Commission is required.
 This class is taken offsite by an approved lender.
-Please click on the link below for additional information and instructions on how to get signed up for a class that fits your schedule.
+Click on the link below for additional information and instructions on how to get signed up for a class that fits your schedule.
+The class is required and must be completed by all applicants before the Dedication of their new home.
+At the end of the mandatory class, applicants are awarded a Certificate of Completion.

-First Time Homebuyers Class Link
+First Time Homebuyers Class →

 • Tax returns